 Tiredness, or fatigue, was a contributing factor to 46 fatalities and 166 serious injuries in Tasmania in the 10 years to 30 December 2012, but it could be contributing to many more.
 The Australian Transport Safety Bureau has reported being tired is a factor in up to one in three fatalities and serious injuries throughout Australia.

 The two main causes of tiredness while driving are lack of quality sleep and driving at times normally for sleep.
 It is alarming that 16 percent of Australians have reported falling asleep behind the wheel.
+It’s what happened to Tasmanian woman Kirby Barker who fell asleep while driving.
+Kirby’s story is a warning of what can happen when you drive tired.

 When driving it is important you are well rested before you begin your journey, particularly if you are travelling long distances on rural highways and roads.
 The danger signs of tiredness when driving include: